Brooklyn Decker: Career

 On February 8, 2010, David Letterman announced on Late Show with David Letterman that Decker had been chosen as the 2010 Sports Illustrated Swimsuit covermodel.
-Calling her selection "the news of a lifetime," Decker admitted that her mother cried when she heard her daughter would grace the cover.
+Calling her selection "the news of a lifetime", Decker admitted that her mother cried when she heard her daughter would grace the cover.

 Decker served as a guest judge in the 5th cycle from Germany's Next Topmodel.

 She was reportedly considered for the lead female role in Transformers: Dark of the Moon.
 Decker won Esquire magazine's 2010 "Sexiest Woman Alive" bracket challenge.

-MTV Networks' NextMovie.com named her one of the 'Breakout Stars to Watch for in 2011'.
+In 2011, she was named one of the "100 Hottest Women of All-Time" by Men's Health, and MTV Networks' NextMovie.com named her one of the 'Breakout Stars to Watch for in 2011'.

 In 2011, Decker was cast as the female lead, Samantha Shane, an Admiral's daughter who works as a physical therapist, in the film Battleship, which was based on the board game of the same name.
 The role allowed her to spend some time with the Wounded Warriors Project.
 She also traveled to medical hospitals in Pearl Harbor and San Antonio and worked with troops who came back injured from overseas.
 She was also part of the ensemble cast of the comedy What to Expect When You're Expecting (2012), based on the book of the same name.
 She played the wife of Dennis Quaid's character.

-In 2015, Decker took on a leading role as Mallory Hanson, the daughter of Jane Fonda's character Grace, on the Netflix comedy series Grace and Frankie, and her performance has received critical acclaim.
+In 2015, Decker took on a leading role as Mallory Hanson, the daughter of Jane Fonda's character Grace, in the Netflix comedy series Grace and Frankie, and her performance received critical acclaim.
 The series' seventh and final season aired in 2022.

-She was named one of the "100 Hottest Women of All-Time" by Men's Health.

 Personal life

 Decker began dating American tennis player Andy Roddick in 2007, and they became engaged in March 2008.
-The couple married on April 17, 2009, and used to live in Roddick's home town of Austin, Texas; now they live in Charlotte, North Carolina.
-The couple have a son, Hank, born in 2015 and a daughter, Stevie, born in 2017.
+The couple married on April 17, 2009, and used to live in Roddick's home town of Austin, Texas; they now live in Charlotte, North Carolina.
+The couple have a son and a daughter.
+Roddick made a cameo in Decker's 2011 film Just Go with It as a tennis player whom her character meets on a plane home.

+In her spare time, Decker continues to serve as a Global Ambassador for Special Olympics.